top of page

 info@independentcounsellingtraining.org

-A previous participant said
+A previous participant said of the introductory day:

 “I thoroughly enjoyed the Introduction to group work course with Lorna.
 It was stimulating, fascinating and enlightening.
 Lorna managed to fit an incredible amount of information into one day and I would thoroughly recommend this course to anyone who has an interest in this type of work.”